The best way to take screenshot a Chromebook? Turns out, there is a fairly simple keyboard shortcut. Let me tell you more right now!

 If you frequently take screenshots and edit them, you can install an extension to achieve this.
 Awesome Screenshot is a popular Chrome extension for those who take a lot of screenshots during their browsing sessions.
 Capture the page or any part of it, annotate with rectangles, circles, arrows, lines and text, hide any private information with a fuzzy filter … the list of features goes on.
 This extension can also save your captures to Google Drive.

 Where can I find my screenshots?

 Chrome OS shows you a small notification after taking a screenshot.
-You can click the notification to open the screenshot.
-The file name will contain the date and time of the capture.
 For example, Screenshot2019-05-28 at 8.32.30 PM.png .
 And then you can, rename the file ( Ctrl + Enter to rename the file).

 The notification will also give you other options like copying to the clipboard or making annotations.
 When you select the option to annotate, the capture will open in Google Keep.
 You can annotate the image using the tools available in Google Keep and then save it.